-Get ready to head back to 1940s Europe in World On Fire season 2, as BBC One confirm filming has begun on a follow-up series to 2019's sweeping wartime drama.
+Head back to 1940s' Europe for World On Fire season 2 as BBC1 launches its follow-up series to 2019's sweeping wartime drama.

 World on Fire season 2 release date

-There's no news yet on whether the series will be available in the US, although the first season is available to stream on Disney+.
+World On Fire will be released in the US on October 15 2023 on PBS Masterpiece.
+Also, in the US, the first season is available to stream on Disney+.

 World on Fire season 2 plot

 It's October 1940 and war is raging over Britain.
 RAF pilots are sent to destroy German bombers prowling the skies above Manchester, with rescue operations underway on the streets below.

 This series again tells the story of World War Two through the eyes of ordinary people and heroes fighting for freedom, going from the war-torn streets of Britain to the horrors of Nazi Germany, the French resistance and brutal battles in the North African desert.
 In the Sahara the troops are constantly struggling to adapt to a very different kind of combat, alongside Indian Sappers and Australian Diggers.

 The first season ended on quite a cliffhanger, with Harry and Kasia narrowly escaping a Nazi ambush in Poland and being chased by Nazi soldiers, so fans will be keen to find out what became of the pair.
 Meanwhile Lois had Harry's baby and the proposal of RAF fighter pilot, Vernon Hunter...

 Lesley Manville (Mum, Sherwood) will reprise her role as wealthy and emotionally repressed mother Robina Chase, while Jonah Hauer-King (The Little Mermaid) returns as her son Harry, an interpreter at the British embassy in Warsaw who was later commissioned into the British Army.